Montessori Art Certification Online Course

 Spramani Elaun is an author and art curriculum developer from San Diego California.
 She is a art teacher with a science art methodology.
 Her success is led by observations and real-life practice of how children cognitively and sensorially process art over thirty years.
 She is the founder of Nature of Art® Art school & Art supply company, Art Teaching Blueprint Montessori Certification Training.

-Sparamani holds degrees in Graphic Design, Digital Media Design, Visual Communications, Print Media, and Fine Arts.
-She has published seven art education books and five sequential art curriculums for early childhood, lower, and upper elementary levels.
-She is also a regular exhibitor at the U.S. AMS annual conference and frequently travels internationally for in-service training.
+Spramani holds degrees in Graphic Design, Digital Media Design, Visual Communications, Print Media, and Fine Arts.
+She has published several art education books and five sequential art curriculums for early childhood, lower, and upper elementary levels.
+AMS annual conference and frequently travels internationally for in-service training.

 Get Montessori Art Training

-Many international Montessori schools and training centers offering Montessori certification have utilized my art in-service personal development training, art digital courses, art curriculums, and consultancy services.
-Some of our valued customers include The Montessori Accreditation Council on Teacher Education (M.I.T.E), The American Montessori Society (AMS), Association Montessori International (AMI), and MACTE.
+Many international Montessori schools and training centers offering Montessori certification have utilized our art in-service personal development training, online course, art curriculums, and consultancy services.
+Some of our valued customers include The Montessori Accreditation Council on Teacher Education (M.I.T.E), The American Montessori Society (AMS), Association Montessori International (AMI).

 Teaching art doesn’t have to be stressful (and you don’t have to be an artist to do it)!